Technical Onboarding - Productive Teams from Day 1

 - An individually adjustable office chair

-- An office lamp that can be adjusted to the times of day
+- An office lamp that can be adjusted to the time of day

 - Additional storage space to store documents, private items, etc.

-Tip: In times of hybrid work, employees regularly switch between different work locations.
-In hybrid companies, therefore, a separate workstation is no longer provided for each employee.
+Tip: In times of hybrid work, employees regularly move between different work locations.
+In hybrid companies, a separate workstation is therefore no longer provided for each employee.
 Instead, a desk-sharing model is often used.
 For this to work successfully, workstations should be equipped with individually adjustable office furniture.
-In this way, each workstation can be used by all employees without any problems.
+This means that every workstation can be used by all employees without any problems.

-Note: If employees have the option of working remotely, they must also be provided with an appropriate workstation in the home office.
-According to occupational health and safety, the same requirements apply to the home office workplace as to the office workplace.
+Please note: If employees have the option of working remotely, they must also be provided with a suitable workstation when working from home.
+According to occupational health and safety regulations, the same requirements apply to home office workplaces as to office workplaces.

 Electronics

-Effective work requires the right technical equipment.
-What this includes differs depending on the area of responsibility.
-However, the basic equipment includes:
+The right technical equipment is needed to work effectively.
+What this includes varies depending on the area of responsibility.
+However, the basic equipment includes

-- Computer ( mobile laptops are recommended, which can easily be used to change the place of work)
+- Computer ( mobile laptops are recommended, which can be used to easily change work locations)

 - External monitor